andre347/codewars_kata/README.md

 # CodeWars Katas by Andre

-Github repo off all completed CodeWars Katas
+Github repo with all of my completed CodeWars Katas